 The SEL-CE initiative is led by Associate Director Deborah Donahue-Keegan, who is a Lecturer in the Tufts Department of Education.
 Kei Kawashima-Ginsberg, Director of Tisch College's CIRCLE, is also centrally involved, offering her strong expertise at the intersection of civic engagement and SEL research, theory, and practice.
 Nick Woolf, a current M.A. student in Tufts' Department of Child Study and Human Development, supports the initiative as a Graduate Assistant.
 Peter Levine, Tisch College's Associate Dean of Academic Affairs, and Diane Ryan, Tisch College's Associate Dean for Programs and Administration, jointly oversee the work of the initiative.

-One of the the initiative’s primary activities is a year-long faculty development program, offered in partnership with the Tufts Center for the Enhancement of Learning and Teaching (CELT) that aims to help Tufts faculty develop: 1) a deep understanding of the vital role of social-emotional learning to cultural competence and civic engagement; 2) a strong commitment to integrate SEL into their Tufts courses; and 3) the social-emotional skills needed to efficaciously engage in and promote constructive dialogue with students and colleagues, both for faculty members' professional development and for the benefit of student learning in the classroom.
-Read more about the program and apply for the 2022-2023 cohort.
+One of the initiative’s primary activities is a year-long faculty development program, offered in partnership with the Tufts Center for the Enhancement of Learning and Teaching (CELT) that aims to help Tufts faculty develop: 1) a deep understanding of the vital role of social-emotional learning to cultural competence and civic engagement; 2) a strong commitment to integrate SEL into their Tufts courses; and 3) the social-emotional skills needed to efficaciously engage in and promote constructive dialogue with students and colleagues, both for faculty members' professional development and for the benefit of student learning in the classroom.
+Apply for the 2023-2024 cohort.